cisco-262/sslreminder/docs/README.md

 ### Certificate Information

-For each monitored target, SSL Reminder can display:
+For each monitored target, SSL Certificate Monitor can display:

 - Certificate status
 - Expiry date